 One of the many proven strategies to increase rent is furnishing your rental property.
 Furnished rental apartments can boost your rental income.
 While you may have to bear extra costs upfront, furnished properties can help you charge higher rents and boost your return on investment.

-Furnishing your rental opens your property up for short- and medium-term tenants such as corporate housing and travelling nurses.
+Furnishing your rental opens your property up for short- and medium-term tenants such as corporate housing and traveling nurses.
 You are also able to attract families new to an area due to job relocation, people remodeling their current home and needing a place to live temporarily, or families going through changes such as divorce or downsizing.
 Increasing your potential tenant pool provides more opportunities to charge higher rent.

 In this article, we discuss the pros and cons of furnished rental apartments, how much money landlords can make, and the best ways to protect your property.